Ylaaan/YNR/Virtualisation/Containers/Kubernetes/K8s_taints_tolerations_nodeSelector_affinity.md

 ## 🎨Taints🎨

-A taint doesn't tell a pod to go to a pod only to pods NOT to go to one.
+A taint doesn't tell a pod to go to a node.
+It only tells pods NOT to go to one.
 By default the master nodes has taints to prevent regular pods to run on it.

 ### Taint a node